 A small business struggling with a heavy debt burden may be able to seek relief by filing for bankruptcy.
 Depending on the circumstances, a business debtor can file either a Chapter 11 or Chapter 7 petition.
 A Chapter 11 bankruptcy is designed to allow a business to reorganize its debts and return to profitability.
 If the future prospects for the business are not good and the debts cannot be reorganized, the alternative is to liquidate the business through a Chapter 7 bankruptcy.
-In either case, it is essential to engage the services of an experienced business bankruptcy attorney.
+In either case, it is essential to engage the services of an experienced business bankruptcy attorney services.

 Chapter 11 Bankruptcy